write(2) - phpMan

 A successful return from write() does not make any guarantee that data

 has been committed to disk.
-In fact, on some buggy implementations, it
+On some filesystems, including NFS, it

 does not even guarantee that space has successfully been reserved for